opengisch/georama/README.md

 docker compose up -d
 ```

 Wait for services to be up and running.
-That might last a moment since the test
-data has to be
-fetched (about 5GB).

 If everything runs, you can prepare the Django DB.